Enbridge Inc. (ENB) Shares Up Despite Recent Market Volatility

 Sponsored

-The public float for ENB is 2.02B, and currently, short sellers hold a 3.63% ratio of that floaft.
-The average trading volume of ENB on March 14, 2023 was 3.74M shares.
+The average price predicted for Enbridge Inc. (ENB) by analysts is $42.91, which is $7.5 above the current market price.
+The public float for ENB is 2.02B, and at present, short sellers hold a 3.63% of that float.
+On March 17, 2023, the average trading volume of ENB was 3.60M shares.

 ENB’s Market Performance